-How many operas based on Shakespeare plays are there?
+How many good operas based on Shakespeare plays are there?
 No need to rack your brains.
-There are the hugely successful ones: Verdi’s trio of Macbeth, Otello, Falstaff.
+There are very few, perhaps as few as the hugely successful ones: Verdi’s trio of Macbeth, Otello, Falstaff.

 Just look at those three and see how Verdi had to excise big chunks of Shakespearean blank verse in order to tell in music the core story of each of those plays and keep the attention of his 19th century audiences from dissipating.

 Macbeth’s rise to power is clearly at the center of Verdi’s opera.
-The witches are there, but neither the Porter nor the children and their murderers are left.
+The witches are there, but neither the drunken porter nor the children nor their murderers are left.
 In Verdi’s Otello we lose the entire Venetian act from Shakespeare’s tragedy, and in Falstaff we get some but not all of Shakespeare’s Merry Wives of Windsor.

 Necessity dictates that a composer thinking of adapting Hamlet, which uncut can clock in at close to five hours running time, be very selective about what to keep and what to lose.